DHTMLX/docs-diagram/docs/api/diagram/shapeiconclick_event.md

 	  	}
     ]
 });
+// loading data
+diagram.data.parse(data);

-diagram.events.on("shapeIconClick", function(icon){
+// attaching a handler to the event diagram.events.on("shapeIconClick", function(icon){
 	const id = diagram.selection.getId();
 	alert(icon + " was clicked for id = " + id);